RyannosaurusRex/ryanhayes.net/src/content/2015-08-16-how-to-set-up-an-emberjs-app-inside-of-an-asp-net-mvc-app.md

 ## [](https://gist.github.com/RyannosaurusRex/063c76e2d3eb756989f3#set-the-emberjs-indexhtml-as-the-app-route-in-your-mvc-app){#user-content-set-the-emberjs-indexhtml-as-the-app-route-in-your-mvc-app.anchor}Set the EmberJS index.html as the /App route in your MVC app

-In whatever route in your MVC app that goes to /App (or whatever you want your &#8220;app&#8221; route to be named), return the `index.html` that&#8217;s built from your Ember app.
+In whatever route in your MVC app that goes to /App (or whatever you want your "app" route to be named), return the `index.html` that's built from your Ember app.

 <div class="highlight highlight-source-cs">
   <pre>    [RequireHttps]